NYUAD-TFDC/rec-sys-dynamics/README.md

 cd examples && ls
 ```

-1. Execute the desired script
+1. Execute the desired script.
+Note all examples scripts import `path_resolver` to be able to import required functions from other directories.

 ```
 python [script-file-name].py